-12.11.
-County-Owned Vehicle Usage.
+12.10 County-owned Vehicle Usage

-- 12.11.1.
-County-owned vehicles shall not be used by any employee for personal use other than for incidentals (such as lunch stop while conducting County business).
-Only those individuals authorized by the County Board will be permitted to utilize a County owned vehicle for commuting purposes.
-All County vehicles, other than those authorized for commuting, will be stored at County facilities when not in use. - 12.11.2.
-Federal and State laws and rules concerning vehicles and their safe operation will be enforced.
+- 12.10.1 Department heads shall manage the use of county vehicles and may assign take-home vehicles when advantageous to the county.
+County-owned vehicles shall not be used by any employee for personal use other than for incidentals (such as lunch stop while conducting county business).
+All county vehicles will be stored at county facilities or other location approved by the department head. - 12.10.2 Federal and state laws and rules concerning vehicles and their safe operation will be enforced.
 Safety devices, such as seat belts, lights, horns, etc. shall be utilized.
-Speed limits, safe driving procedures, and proper licensing requirements will be enforced. - 12.11.3.
-Only County employees are allowed to be in a County vehicle.
-No other civilian is authorized to be a passenger or driver of said vehicle, unless on official business.
-(Except for those departments whose employees must transport clients for work-related purposes). - 12.11.4.
-Employees are responsible for performing routine checks (i.e. tire pressure, oil, turn signals, lights) before operating a County-owned vehicle. - 12.11.5.
-Alcoholic beverages shall not be consumed by any employee prior to, or while operating a County owned vehicle. - 12.11.6.
-Pursuant to state law, all County-owned vehicles, except as otherwise noted in this policy, with tax-exempt number plates must have a display identifying Pine County on both sides of the vehicle.
-The identification must not be a removable plate or placard, and must be kept clean and visible at all times.
-A removable plate or placard may be used on a vehicle that is leased or loaned to the County.

-12.11.7.
-Unmarked County-owned vehicles may be used in general police work, liquor investigations, and by Health and Human Services for child and vulnerable adult protective services.
-"General police work" includes, but is not limited to, use by Pine County Probation Department employees in the monitoring, locating and apprehending of probationers.
-The County must provide the Commissioner of the Department of Public Safety a certification stating that the unmarked vehicle will be used exclusively for the limited purposes authorized in this section.
+Speed limits, safe driving procedures, and proper licensing requirements will be enforced.
+Authorized emergency vehicles responding to an emergency call shall operate as allowed by Minnesota Statues 169.17. - 12.10.3 Only county employees may be in a county vehicle except in cases where the employee is transporting a client or other person in the scope of the employee's duties. - 12.10.4 Employees are responsible for performing routine checks (i.e. tire pressure, oil, turn signals, lights) before operating a county-owned vehicle. - 12.10.5 Alcoholic beverages shall not be consumed by any employee prior to, or while operating a county owned vehicle. - 12.10.6 Pursuant to state law, all county-owned vehicles, except as otherwise noted in this policy, with tax-exempt number plates must have a display identifying Pine County on both sides of the vehicle.
+The identification must not be a removable plate or placard and must always be kept clean and visible.
+A removable plate or placard may be used on a vehicle that is leased or loaned to the county. - 12.10.7 Department heads shall authorize the use of unmarked vehicles as allowed by state law for general police work, liquor investigations, and by Health and Human Services for child and vulnerable adult protective services.
+"General police work" includes use by Pine County Probation Department to monitor, locate and apprehend probationers.
+The county must provide the Commissioner of the Department of Public Safety a certification stating that the unmarked vehicle will be used exclusively for the limited purposes authorized in this section. - 12.11 Violations.
+Any violation of this policy or making false claims shall be subject to discipline up to and including discharge, and/or applicable state or federal laws.